 For the 2021 fiscal year, the GSA's general per diem rate is $55 for meals and $96 for hotels.
 However, the GSA sets specific rates for various destinations.
 Per diem rates are higher in places where the cost of living is more expensive than the areas used to set the general per diem rate.

 For example, the GSA's per diem rates for business travel to Los Angeles are $181 for lodging and $66 for meals and incidental expenses (MI&E).

 The MI&E breaks down as such:

 - $28 for dinner

 There’s an additional $49.50 for MI&E on the first and last day of travel.
 The GSA calculates this amount as 75% of the total per diem rate for non-travel days.

 You can search per diem rates by destination on the GSA's website.

 When talking about per diem work, the phrase means employment on an as-needed basis that is typically paid daily, rather than per shift, hour, or annually.

-In the context of business travel, per diem refers to allowances for meals, hotels, and incidental expenses that employers reimburse for employees when they travel for work.
+In the context of business travel, per diem refers to allowances for meals, room service, hotels, and incidental expenses that employers reimburse for employees when they travel for work.

 Hourly can help you keep track of your per diem employees, ensure you pay them, and help you with legal compliance.
 Start your 14-day free trial of Hourly today.